St Michael's Church, Torpenhow: Structure

 The church is built in sandstone with a roof of green slate.
 Its plan consists of a three-bay nave with north and south aisles and a north transept and a south porch, and a three-bay chancel.
 At the west end is an open bellcote.
 Within the porch is a blocked doorway, the present door having a Tudor-style surround.
 In the west wall is another blocked doorway, over which is a two-light window dating from the 15th century.
-Much of the architecture is Norman in style.
+Much of the architecture is Norman.
 The Norman features include round-headed windows in the north wall of the chancel, with similar, but blocked, windows in the south and east walls; the south doorway; and, inside the church, the arcades and the chancel arch.
 The chancel arch is carved with demon-like figures on the north side, and human and animals on the south side.
 In the south porch is a medieval gravestone; other similar gravestones have been used as lintels for the west window and for blocking the west door.
 The south aisle has a battlemented parapet.
 The ceiling of the nave was given to the church in 1689 by Thomas, the brother of the essayist Joseph Addison, and is thought to have come from the hall of a London Livery Company; it is painted with cupids and garlands.
 The north transept has an open timber roof dated 1614.
 The panelled ceiling in the chancel dates from the 19th or 20th century.